Mixed Hodge modules and real groups: Complex mixed Hodge modules via Saito's theory

 To see this, consider the exact triangle

 Applying the functorial exact triangle

 to each term provides a diagram

 in which each row and column is an exact triangle.
-(Since the Tate twists are the identity on $\mb{C}$-sheaves, we have omitted them from the notation above.)
 Since there is a functorial quasi-isomorphism $\operatorname{Cone}(\id \to i_*i^*) \to j_!j^*[1]$ at the level of complexes, the diagram above may be identified with a diagram as in Lemma \ref{lem:nearby cycles pairings 3} below, so \eqref{eq:nearby cycles pairings 5} commutes and we are done. \end{proof}

 \begin{lem} Let

 be a commutative square of complexes in an abelian category $\mc{A}$, and let

 be the diagram obtained by taking cones horizontally then vertically, i.e., $C := \operatorname{Cone}(g)$, $C'' := \operatorname{Cone}(p'')$ etc. Assume that $C''$ is acyclic, so that $p''$ and $g''$ are quasi-isomorphisms.
 Then we have